Skip to main content

 How long does a run take

 Stealth Agent runs are multi-step and can take several minutes.
-The server allows up to 600 seconds per request.
-Configure your HTTP client with a timeout of at least 10 minutes — most clients default to 30–60s and will abort prematurely.
+For direct synchronous calls, the server allows up to 600 seconds per request and your client must use a 10-minute timeout.
+For production integrations, use async runs so your create request returns immediately and the final result is delivered through polling or webhook.
 The usage guide walks through timeout configuration, balance preflight checks, error recovery, and idempotency considerations end-to-end.

 Next steps